RussBaz/WebFrame/README.md

 There are a lot of helper methods available and mostly all of them are attached to the only (RequestServices) parameter that is passed to the handler on each request.
 This setup uses the endpoints api and all the routes can be inspected at any time.

-This project is still work in progress and it is far from being a final product.
+This project is still a work in progress and it is far from being a final product.
 Therefore - all contributions are absolutely welcome.

 ## Guiding Principles
 Here are the guiding principals for the development and vision of the project: